credativ/plutono/docs/sources/developers/plugins/migration-guide.md

 Along with the move to React, the new plugin platform introduced a new internal data format called [data frames]({{< relref "data-frames.md" >}}).

 Previously, data source plugins could send data either as time series or tables.
 With data frames, data sources can send any data in a table-like structure.
-This gives you more flexibility to visualize your data in Grafana.
+This gives you more flexibility to visualize your data in Plutono.

 ### Improved TypeScript support

 While the previous Angular-based plugin SDK did support TypeScript, for the React platform, we’ve greatly improved the support.
 All our APIs are now TypeScript, which might require existing code to update to the new stricter type definitions.
-Grafana 7.0 also introduced several new APIs for plugin developers that take advantage of many of the new features in Grafana 7.0.
+Plutono 7.0 also introduced several new APIs for plugin developers that take advantage of many of the new features in Plutono 7.0.

-### Grafana Toolkit
+### Plutono Toolkit

-With Grafana 7.0, we released a new tool for making it easier to develop plugins.
+With Plutono 7.0, we released a new tool for making it easier to develop plugins.
 Before, you’d use Gulp, Grunt, or similar tools to generate the minified assets.
-Grafana Toolkit takes care of building and testing your plugin without complicated configuration files.
+Plutono Toolkit takes care of building and testing your plugin without complicated configuration files.

-For more information, refer to [@grafana/toolkit](https://www.npmjs.com/package/@grafana/toolkit).
+For more information, refer to [@credativ/plutono-toolkit](https://www.npmjs.com/package/@credativ/plutono-toolkit).

 ### Field options

-Grafana 7.0 introduced the concept of [_field options_]({{< relref "../../panels/field-options/_index.md#field-options" >}}), a new way of configuring your data before it gets visualized.
-Since this was not available in previous versions, any plugin that enables field-based configuration will not work in previous versions of Grafana.
+Plutono 7.0 introduced the concept of [_field options_]({{< relref "../../panels/field-options/_index.md#field-options" >}}), a new way of configuring your data before it gets visualized.
+Since this was not available in previous versions, any plugin that enables field-based configuration will not work in previous versions of Plutono.

-For plugins prior to Grafana 7.0, all options are considered _Display options_.
+For plugins prior to Plutono 7.0, all options are considered _Display options_.
 The tab for field configuration isn't available.

 ### Backend plugins

-While backend plugins were available as an experimental feature in previous versions of Grafana, the support has been greatly improved for Grafana 7.
-Backend plugins for Grafana 7.0 are backwards-compatible and will continue to work.
+While backend plugins were available as an experimental feature in previous versions of Plutono, the support has been greatly improved for Plutono 7.
+Backend plugins for Plutono 7.0 are backwards-compatible and will continue to work.
 However, the old backend plugin system has been deprecated, and we recommend that you use the new SDK for backend plugins.

-Since Grafana 7.0 introduced [signing of backend plugins]({{< relref "../../plugins/plugin-signatures.md" >}}), community plugins won’t load by default if they’re unsigned.
+Since Plutono 7.0 introduced [signing of backend plugins]({{< relref "../../plugins/plugin-signatures.md" >}}), community plugins won’t load by default if they’re unsigned.

 To learn more, refer to [Backend plugins]({{< relref "backend" >}}).